 TOMORROW: Excited to discuss the power of public art along with Hillsborough Arts Council Director, Martine Collier and Tampa Art Programs Manager, Robin Nigh.
 Join us for an important conversation on creativity in the city! 🎨 more info: tampasdowntown.com . . #tesone #tampa #tampabay #shineonstpete #publicart #murals

-This hodgepodge mural contains a little of a lot!
+This hodgepodge mural contains a little of a lot and was commissioned by the Portico Art Initiative.

 This is one of the grungier wall murals in Tampa (and I mean that in the best way possible).
 It’s seemingly simple but upon a deeper, second look it reveals something about the history of the area.
 For instance, “est 1889” is seen in the painted letters on the grey background and Florida’s state flower (the Orange Blossom) is repeated in it as well.
 Michelle Sawyer once again knocked it out of the park on this piece! wall murals tampa